 What Does the Font Imply?

 Verdana isn’t a particularly exciting font, but it is a very functional one.
-The wider typeface can create issues, however.
+The wider typeface can create issues with some projects, so having another option in mind might be wise.
 For example, if a page is designed with Verdana and the person viewing it does not have the font on their computer, it can come off looking very odd because of the wider typeset of the letters of this typeface.

 Where It’s Commonly Found/Used